Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

 \subsection{Pullback representations}

-The next source of examples of finite mapping class groups orbit is obtained by pulling back representations of a sphere with three punctures via a family of ramified coverings.
-It turns out to be quite crucial to consider a family of coverings and not just a single one.
+The next source of examples of finite mapping class groups orbit is obtained by pulling back representations of a sphere with three punctures via a family of ramified coverings. \sam{Those pullback representations were first studied by Doran, who called them \emph{geometric isomonodromic deformations}~\cite{doran}.
+Their classification was completed by Diarra~\cite{diarra-pull-back}.} It turns out to be quite crucial to consider a family of coverings and not just a single one.
 Let us explain the procedure in more details, starting with an example that we learned from Loray (many more examples can be found in Landesman's notes~\cite{landesman-notes}).

 \begin{ex} Consider the degree-2 family of ramified coverings $f_c\colon \CP^1\to \CP^1$ given by $f_c(z)=(c+1)^2z/(c+z)^2$, where $c$ belongs to the parameter space $C=\CP^1\setminus\{0,\pm 1,\infty\}$.
 The covering $f_c$ ramifies over $\infty$ and $c'=(c+1)^2/4c$.
 The preimages of $0$ are $\{0,\infty\}$ and the preimages of $1$ are $\{1,\lambda(c)\}$.
 A rapid computation shows that $\lambda(c)=c^2$.